ABFCode/Librium/SpringReader/docs/Project_Roadmap.md

 - **Robust Testing and Documentation:** With plans to include comprehensive
   - JUnit tests and detailed JavaDoc comments.
 Would like to have much more thorough testing rather than just simple JUnit tests.
   - Full E2E as well as mocked tests for anything relevant/important.
+- **Behavioral Patterns implemented:** With plans to incorporate at least
+  - one additional behavioral pattern (strategy) to handle the different file types we will be parsing.

 ## Intended Audience